25 VBA Macro Example for Enhanced Productivity

 How to Run Macro in Excel?

-• After completing the code script, click the green-colored play button to Run the code.
-You can press F5 on the keyboard to do the same task.
+• After entering the code script, click the green-colored play button to Run the code.
+You can also press F5 on the keyboard.

 Executing code with run button

-Another way is to execute it from the Macro dialog box.
-To do this, follow these simple steps.
+Another way is to execute it from the Macro dialog box:

-• At first, click on the Developer tab and then select Macros in the Code group of commands on the ribbon.
+• Click on the Developer tab and select Macros in the Code group of commands on the ribbon.

 clicking on Macros option on Developer tab